Consult with WVU Medicine experts, no matter where you are.

-Remote monitoring and proactive care for at-home patients.
-Convenient management of chronic conditions.
-Reduced hospital readmission rates, emergency room visits, and patient costs.
+For convenient management of chronic conditions, we provide remote monitoring and proactive care for at-home patients.
+This can help reduce hospital readmission rates, emergency room visits, and patient costs.

 We also offer the opportunity to participate in our stroke support groups virtually from a patient’s own home or local hospital.
 For more information about the group click on Stroke Support.

 On the map, click on the icon to display all locations.

 Once you select a location, click the directions icon.
 Google maps opens and allows you to enter your address for door-to-door directions.